jswelling/CMU-MS-DAS-Vis-S24/docs/graphs_with_nodes_and_edges_body.md

 Graph layout is a tricky business, because the display area is 2D.
 How to minimize overlap and crossing of graph edges?

+We will be working with [Gephi](https://gephi.org/), a wonderful stand-alone interactive graph tool.

-We will be working with [Graphviz](https://graphviz.org/) , an old but very stable and capable *non-interactive* package.
+We will also be working with [Graphviz](https://graphviz.org/) , an old but very stable and capable *non-interactive* package.
 Because it can produce such lovely graphs and has a wide selection of *layout engines*, a lot of the static graphs you see on the web were made with Graphviz.